Installation

 Steam Switch

-Remove S.1 from the switch if it is present and move S.4 (black) to that position.
-Afterwards the wiring of the switch should look like in the above picture.
-Use tape to make sure the connections or removed connectors are properly insulated.
+⚠️ At this point the wiring of the switch should look like in the above picture for both 120V and 240V machines.
+Use tape or heatshrink to make sure the connections or removed connectors are properly insulated.

 Brew switch